-- 1. Start the engine. - Use the HEADER TILT switches (A) on the ground speed lever (GSL) to set the center-link to the mid-range position (5.0 on the Harvest Performance Tracker [HPT]). - 3.
-Using the HEADER DOWN switch (B), lower header fully with lift cylinders fully retracted. - 4.
-Turn engine off, and remove the ignition key. - 5.
-Grasp one end of the header and lift.
-Lifting force should be 335-380 N (75-85 lbf) and should be the same at both ends.
+- 1. Start the engine. - Use HEADER TILT switches (A) on the ground speed lever (GSL) to set the center-link to the mid-range position (5.0 on the Harvest Performance Tracker [HPT]). - 3.
+Using HEADER DOWN switch (B), lower the header fully and with the header lift cylinders fully retracted.